smatechnologies/zos-agent-docs/docs/operations.md

 ## Defining the z/OS SMAFT Server

 The z/OS SMAFT server is distributed as compiled REXX, and relies on services provided by the TSO environment, so it must be run in a TMP.
-It can be run as a batch job, started task or OpCon/xps dynamic REXX job (Event Name=XPFTSRVR, EXEC Parm=\"PORT=*port*).
+It can be run as a batch job, started task or SMA Opcon dynamic REXX job (Event Name=XPFTSRVR, EXEC Parm=\"PORT=*port*).

 Sample JCL: